buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 [[system.pre.buildpacks]]
   id = "<buildpack ID>"
-  version = "<buildpack version>" optional = true
+  version = "<buildpack version>" optional = false

 [[system.post.buildpacks]]
   id = "<buildpack ID>"
-  version = "<buildpack version>" optional = true
+  version = "<buildpack version>" optional = false
 ```

 The fields in the `system.pre.buildpacks` table and `system.post.buildpacks` table match the fields in the existing [`order.group` table](https://buildpacks.io/docs/reference/config/builder-config/#order-_list-required_).
-However, `optional` in this case is required and the only acceptable value is `true`.
-Non-optional buildpacks will cause the builder creation to fail.

 When a builder includes one or more `system.*.buildpacks` entry, the detect phase will prepend and append all `pre` and `post` buildpacks to each detection group in the provided order, respectively.

+**Note:** A non-`optional` system buildpack creates the possibility that a user provided group with all optional buildpacks could pass detection when it otherwise would not.
+We leave that up to the platform/builder owner.
+As long as the platform has a mechanism to disable system buildpacks (and `pack` will), then there is an escape valve for this situation.

 # How it Works
 [how-it-works]: #how-it-works